 - 1 (15-ounce) can tomato sauce

 - In a 5½ quart stockpot, heat olive oil over medium heat.
-Add in the chopped garlic and saute until translucent, about 5 minutes.
+Add in the chopped onion and saute until translucent, about 5 minutes.

 - Stir in the garlic and cook t until fragrant, about 3 minutes.